4104. Distance in tree

 }

-The dfsRes function implements depth-first search from vertex v with computing the answer.
+The function dfsRes performs a depth-first search starting from vertex v and is intended to compute the desired answer.

 void dfsRes(int v, int p = -1)